bomurphy/Capstone-Individual/itp-03/README.md

-Thi folder is for ITP-03.
+This folder is for ITP-03.